koush/AnyKernel/README.md

 ## // Binary Inclusion ##

-The AK2 repo includes my latest static ARM builds of `mkbootimg`, `unpackbootimg` and `busybox` by default to keep the basic package small.
+The AK2 repo includes my latest static ARM builds of `mkbootimg`, `unpackbootimg`,`busybox`, `xz` and `lz4` by default to keep the basic package small.
 Builds for other architectures and optional binaries (see below) are available from my latest AIK-mobile and FlashIt packages, respectively, here:

 https://forum.xda-developers.com/showthread.php?t=2073775 (Android Image Kitchen thread)
 https://forum.xda-developers.com/showthread.php?t=2239421 (Odds and Ends thread)